Touring the Black Isle of Scotland with a Campervan

 by Scottish Tourer January 06, 2021

-Located close to the Black Isle you will find many little villages including Culnokie, North Kessock, Muir of Ord, Munlochy and Avoch.
-These are perhaps villages many have never heard of before but they are not to be underestimated as they offer heritage, culture and charm in abundance.
-The Black Isle is a relatively small settlement with around 12000 people living within its region.
+When camping in the Black Isle of Scotland, you will find many little villages including Culnokie, North Kessock, Muir of Ord, Munlochy and Avoch.
+These are perhaps villages many have never heard of before, but they are not to be underestimated as they offer heritage, culture and charm in abundance.

-Why go campervan touring on the Black Isle Scotland?
+Why go camping on the Black Isle of Scotland?

-Scotland offers so much for motorhome travellers, so why should you choose to visit the Black Isle when touring Scotland by camper?
+Scotland offers so much for travellers, so why should you choose to visit the Black Isle when touring Scotland by motorhome?

 travelling to the black isle by campervan

-• Castles are everywhere: In Scotland you can't travel far without finding a caastle, and the Black Isle is not left out.
+In Scotland, you can't travel far without finding a castle, and the Black Isle is not left out.
 With several castles, some in ruins, you are bound to come across many historical and fascinating castle sites.
-There is even a spectacular house that now stands where Cromarty Castle once sat and it is built partially by reclaimed stone and timbers from the original building.

 Cromarty Castle on the black isle

-• Gaelic heritage: Not to be forgotten, but in 2012 the local dialect of Northern Scots was officially pronounced extinct when the last native speaker Bobby Hogg passed away.
-The Black Isle area however still keeps much of its Gaelic heritage and you will be almost guaranteed to meet someone who speaks the language fluently.
+Not to be forgotten, but in 2012, the local dialect of Northern Scots was officially pronounced extinct when the last native speaker Bobby Hogg passed away.
+The Black Isle area, however, still keeps much of its Gaelic heritage and you will be almost guaranteed to meet someone who speaks the language fluently.

-If you like your locally produced brews ensure you stop in at the only organic brewery in Scotland.
-The brewery opened in 1998 and they not only produce there own beer but all the barley, grain, fruit, herbs and vegetables to go alongside it.
+If you’d like to taste some locally produced brews, ensure you stop in at the only organic brewery in Scotland.
+The brewery opened in 1998, and they not only produce their own beer but all the barley, grain, fruit, herbs, and vegetables to go alongside it.

 stunning sunset from a restaurant in the black isle